Arowana: Evolution

 Within Osteoglossinae, the South America Osteoglossum arowanas diverged from the Asian and Australian Scleropages arowanas about 170 Mya, during the Middle Jurassic.

-The Osteoglossidae are the only exclusively freshwater fish family found on both sides of the Wallace Line.
+Osteoglossidae (represented by Scleropages) are the only exclusively freshwater fish family found on both sides of the Wallace Line.
 This may be explained by the theory that Asian arowanas (S. formosus) diverged from the Australian Scleropages, S. jardinii and S. leichardti, about 140 Mya, making it likely that Asian arowanas were carried to Asia on the Indian subcontinent.